An escape from the city: Bath Mill Lodge Retreat review

 Mr Tin Box put the deck to good use during our first evening by firing up our Lotus Grill to cook a barbecue dinner followed by toasting marshmallows with the girls.

-What to do while staying at Bath Mill Lodge Retreat
+Things to do near Bath Mill Lodge Retreat

 After a good night’s sleep (albeit with the usual nocturnal awakenings by the girls), we ate breakfast and decided to take a walk along the stream that runs through the park.